-Nevertheless, it’s a great game changer and can really propel to generational wealth.
+Nevertheless, it’s a great game changer and can really propel generational wealth.
 It is optional, though.
 If you’re happy getting enough passive income to fund your lifestyle, more power to you.
 Four layers is all you need.

 An extra multiplier that scales all of the above to the moon is compounding.
 Albert Einstein considered it the 8th world wonder because, if done right, it can generate true wealth.

-Compounding especially helps accelerating you when navigating through the middle layers because when you avoid lifestyle creep you can reinvest all excess profits back into your business to speed the process up.
+Compounding especially helps accelerate you when navigating through the middle layers because when you avoid lifestyle creep you can reinvest all excess profits back into your business to speed the process up.
 If you fail to do this you might never get to the additional layers.

 For compounding to truly reach its full potential, one of two (and preferably both) are required: (high) deposits and frequency (iterations/time).

-This is where many 9-to-5’ers make their mistake, they understand the wonders of compounding but then fail to make it properly work for them, investing small chunks growing at a mere 9% per year.
-At this rate they’re too old to actually enjoy the fruits of their labor and end up just funding their funeral.
+This is where many 9-to-5’ers make their mistake, they understand the wonders of compounding but then fail to make it properly work for them, investing in small chunks growing at a mere 9% per year.
+At this rate, they’re too old to actually enjoy the fruits of their labor and end up just funding their funeral.

 They try to jump from layer one immediately onto layer five, which is why they never gain true speed.
 It’s like riding a bicycle and trying to go from the lowest to the highest gear at once.
 You’ll almost stall.
 By the time these people truly get some speed their journey sadly is over.